Two Russian ladies in front of the Tschaikovsky statue at the

 a financial engineer.
 Two highly educated German ladies.

-bat masks.
-I mantioned "Die Fledermaus," meaning Johann Strauss's opera
+came with bat masks.
+I mantioned "Die Fledermaus," meaning Johann Strauss's

-about a New Year's Eve party.
-They understood what I was saying, and I had a
+opera about a New Year's Eve party.
+They understood what I was saying, and

 - Two German music lovers.

-were resting before going to an opera.
-We noted that the lobby was decorated
+They were resting before going to an opera.
+We noted that the lobby was

-told them I am happy to be with two ladies because God pulled out two
+Eden.
+I told them I am happy to be with two ladies because God

-ribs for two women, and I told them I have the same number of ribs on both
+pulled out two ribs for two women, and I told them I have the same number o

 - Two Polish Students